Industrial unionism: United Kingdom

-Marion Dutton Savage associates the spirit of industrial unionism with "the aspiration of workers for the control of industry" inspired by Robert Owen in 1833-34.
+Marion Dutton Savage associates the spirit of industrial unionism with "the aspiration of workers for the control of industry" inspired by Robert Owen in 1833–34.
 The Grand National Consolidated Trades Union (GCTU) recruited skilled and unskilled workers from many industries, with membership growing to half a million within a few weeks.
 Frantic opposition forced the GCTU to collapse after a few months, but the ideals of the movement lingered for a time.
 After Chartism failed, British unions began to organize only skilled workers, and began to limit their goals in tacit support of the existing organization of industry.

 A new union movement that was "distinctly class conscious and vaguely Socialistic" began to organize unskilled workers in 1889.

 Industrial unionism thence proceeded primarily by combining craft unions into industrial formations, rather than through the birth of new industrial organizations.
 Industrial organizations prior to 1922 included the National Transport Workers' Federation, the National Union of Railwaymen, and the Miners' Federation of Great Britain.

 In 1910 Tom Mann went to France and became acquainted with syndicalism.
 He returned to Britain and helped to organize the Workers' International Industrial Union, which was similar to the IWW from North America.

 United States

 In 1904, the Western Federation of Miners was under significant pressure from military and employer violence in the Colorado Labor Wars.
 Its labour federation the American Labor Union had not gained significant membership.
 The AFL was the largest organized labour federation, and the United Brotherhood of Railway Employees (UBRE) felt isolated.
 When they applied to the AFL for a charter, the Scranton Declaration of 1901 was the AFL's guiding principle.

 Gompers had promised that each trade and craft would have its own union.
-The Scranton Declaration acknowledged that one affiliate, the United Mine Workers was formed as an industrial union, but that other skilled trades—carpenters, machinists, etc.—were organized as powerful craft unions.
+The Scranton Declaration acknowledged that one affiliate, the United Mine Workers was formed as an industrial union but that other skilled trades—carpenters, machinists, etc. were organized as powerful craft unions.
 These craft unions refused to allow any encroachment upon their "turf" by the industrial unionists.
-This concept came to be known as voluntarism.
+The concept came to be known as voluntarism.

 The federation turned the UBRE down in accord with the voluntarism principle.
 The Scranton Declaration acknowledging voluntarism was adhered to, even though the craft-based railway brotherhoods had not yet joined the AFL.
 The AFL was holding the door open for craft unions that might join, and slamming it in the face of the industrial unions who wanted to join.
-The following year the two thousand member UBRE joined the organizing convention of the IWW.
+The following year, the 2000-member UBRE joined the organizing convention of the IWW.